MicrosoftDocs/memdocs/memdocs/intune/fundamentals/premium-add-ons.md

 ## Monitor license use

-Each of the Premium add-ons might have their own requirements for how many licenses need to be purchased.
+Each of the Intune add-ons might have their own requirements for how many licenses need to be purchased.

 - [Remote Help](..\remote-actions\remote-help.md)